SF-WDI-LABS/tunely-angular/docs/angular/sprint1.md

 <input type="text" class="form-control" placeholder="New album name" data-ng-model="albumsIndexCtrl.newAlbum.name">
 <input type="text" class="form-control" placeholder="New album artist" data-ng-model="albumsIndexCtrl.newAlbum.artistName">
 ```
-when you edit the content inside these input boxes, what happens?!?!?! this is called two-way data binding. in other words, when data changes in the view, it is automatically updated in the js and vice versa!! whoa
+When you edit the content inside these input boxes, what happens?!?!?!
+This is called two-way data binding.
+In other words, when data changes in the view, it is automatically updated in the JS and vice versa!!
+Whoa!

 -let's add some more data to our controller
 ```js